 Type of Property Valuation Technique Inputs Sensitivity Commercial property amounting to EUR7,703,880 Income capitalisation approach The inputs used to calculate the total value of the property is an annual return in the range of EUR200 and EUR220 per square meter at a capitalisation rate of 6% The higher the capitalisation rate, the lower the fair value.
 The higher the rental income and growth rate the higher the fair value.
-Commercial property Income capitalisation approach The main inputs used are a rental income of \le 414,500 per annum, a management cost of 5% and a capitalisation rate of 5.75%.
+Commercial property Income capitalisation approach The main inputs used are a rental income of \in 414,500 per annum, a management cost of 5% and a capitalisation rate of 5.75%.
 The higher the capitalisation rate, the lower the fair value.
 The higher the rental income and the lower the management cost the higher the fair value.
 Commercial property amounting to EUR4,790,000 Income capitalisation approach The inputs used to calculate the total value of the property is a capitalisation rate of 5% to 11.83%.
 The higher the capitalisation rate, the lower the fair value.
 The higher the rental income and growth rate the higher the fair value.
 Commercial property amounting to EUR182,601,740 Average of income capitalisation approach and replacement cost approach Income capitalization approach: EBIDTA range between €1,136,310 and €7,496,738, capitalisation yield of 8.33%, land appreciation of 4.5% per annum, discount rate for commercial property sale at termination 6% and discount rate for future income of 11.83% Replacement cost approach: This method takes into account the actual physical building fabric constituting the facility, together with an estimated land value.
 The valuation relies on estimated going rates of the various components of the existing building.
-Replacement cost approach: The higher the rates for construction, finishings, services and fittings, the higher Commercial property amounting to EUR9,025,159 Replacement cost approach This method takes into account the actual physical building fabric constituting the facility, together with an estimated land value.
+Income capitalization approach: The higher the EBITDA and capitalisation yield, the higher the fair value.
+Replacement cost approach: The higher the rates for construction, finishings, services and fittings, the higher the fair value.
+Commercial property amounting to EUR9,025,159 Replacement cost approach This method takes into account the actual physical building fabric constituting the facility, together with an estimated land value.
 The valuation relies on estimated going rates of the various components of the existing building to which a multiplication factor was applied to factor-in the property's unique characteristics.
-The main inputs used were EUR250/sqm for shell construction, EUR200/sqm for building services, EUR200/sqm to EUR250/sqm for finishing depending on the area. ~ Commercial property Replacement cost approach Market rate per square meter and € 1,750/sqm which was multiplied by 1.5 given the exclusive setting of the project and by 1.2 considering the location.
+The main inputs used were EUR250/sqm for shell construction, EUR200/sqm for building services, EUR200/sqm to EUR250/sqm for finishing depending on the area.
+The higher the rates for construction, finishing, services and fittings, the higher the fair value.
+Commercial property Replacement cost approach Market rate per square meter and € 1,750/sqm which was multiplied by 1.5 given the exclusive setting of the project and by 1.2 considering the location.
 Units enjoying country views have been factored upward by 25% while those enjoying town views have been factored upward by 15%.
 The value of the committed units was reduced taking into account a growth of 3.5% per annum discounted at a rate of 8.5%.
-The higher the growth rate and the lower the discount rate Commercial property Replacement cost approach The main inputs used were € 350/sqm for shell construction, € 180/sqm for building services, €200/sqm to €300/sqm for finishings depending on the area, € 150/sqm for landscaped areas and €300/sqm for the pool area.
+The higher the market rate, the higher the fair value.
+The higher the growth rate and the lower the discount rate the higher the fair value.
+Commercial property Replacement cost approach The main inputs used were € 350/sqm for shell construction, € 180/sqm for building services, €200/sqm to €300/sqm for finishings depending on the area, € 150/sqm for landscaped areas and €300/sqm for the pool area.
 Property, plant and equipment with a net book value of €10,400,000 was deducted from the total valuation.
 The higher the rates the higher the fair value.